wch/r-source/CONFLICTS.md

 A basic implementation of the static approach is quite simple:

-- Give library/require additional arguments `maskOK` and `omit`.
+- Give library/require additional arguments `mask.ok` and `omit`.
-    - `maskOK`: these functions can mask variables already on the path.
+    - `mask.ok`: these functions can mask variables already on the path.
     - `omit`: don't add these to the search path frame.
-- If `getOption("error.on.conflicts")` is TRUE then signal an error if there are conflicts not covered by maskOK.
+- If `getOption("error.on.conflicts")` is TRUE then signal an error if there are conflicts not covered by mask.ok.

 This branch contains modified versions of `library.R` and `namespace.R` that implement this.
 This produces